zmitry/react-guide/Structure.md

 2. They should not rely on project specific code, constants, router, etc. Code in lib should rely on external configuration
 3. Code in libs should be well documented and have code coverage 80+
 4. Other modules should not use libs internals without critical need.
-5. Libs should have as less as possible external dependencies for instance it's ok to have emotion/lodash/moment/d3 as dependency but it's better to skip some specific libraries like recharts or react-router, it's better to locate such code in modules.
-   In general, if u can make some functionality to work without dependency or accept it as props, just do it.
+5. Libs should have as less as possible external dependencie In general, if u can make some functionality to work without dependency or accept it as props, just do it.
-   If u feel that it's crucial to have something as dependency, then use it.
+   If you feel that it's crucial to have something as dependency, then use it.
 6. Libs can have any folder structure but for big features it's better to follow atomic folder structure or split feature.
-   Do not put code in libs if it's very small or very specific to some functionality.

-In general libs is a second node_modules folder but with your code or some forked code from other projects.
+In general libs is a second node_modules folder but with your code or some forked code from other github.
 Libs folder is a good place for code like custom visualizations, ui components like slider, checkbox, table.
 Take in mind that such components should have configurable styling properties. guides for designing your components api https://material-ui.com/guides/api/